Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

   - Sentiment Analysis through Word Embeddings.
   - GRU implementation of Twitter Sentiment Analysis.
 - Created a minimal application in Flask to serve requests using [Batch Prediction](https://www.machinelearningatscale.com/machine-learning-batch-serving/)
-- Create a Docker Image of your Application.
+- Containerized your application through [Docker](https://www.docker.com/).
 - Created a Kubernetes cluster.
-- Deployed your Docker Image to your Kuberenetes cluster for serving (With a Horizontal Pod Autoscalar to take care of your application's throughput).
+- Deployed your Docker Image to your Kubernetes (by creating a service and deployment type objects) cluster for serving (With a Horizontal Pod Autoscalar to handle your application's throughput).

 ## Twitter Sentiment Analysis

-This project is aimed to develop a sentiment analyzer using tweets from Twitter as our input data and training two models on them to make predictions.
-The pre-processing on data, word embedding model and GRU based implementation have been done seperately in the notebooks, kindly follow the format for the directory arrangement.
+The pre-processing of data, word embedding model and GRU-based implementation have been done separately in the notebooks, following the format for the directory arrangement.
-Details on each individual element is present in the notebooks.
+Details on each are present in the notebooks.

 For deploying and serving your project, this repository will also go through setting up a local Kubernetes cluster.
-See the final section of the README for more details on setting up your local cluster.
+Read the final section of the README for more details on setting up your local K8s cluster.

 Here is the link to the used -> [Dataset](https://www.kaggle.com/kazanova/sentiment140)